James Batchelor (rugby league)

 James Batchelor (born 9 April 1998) is a professional rugby league footballer who plays as a forward for Hull Kingston Rovers in the Super League and the England Knights at international level.

 He has spent time on loan from Wakefield at the Dewsbury Rams in the Championship.

 Background

 Batchelor's youth team was Crigglestone All Blacks; he was picked up by Wakefield Trinity via the Wakefield College team.

-He is the brother of Joe Batchelor who plays for St Helens in the Super League.
+He is the brother of Joe Batchelor who plays for Hull FC in the Super League.

 Career

 Batchelor played eight games in 2017 before picking up a hip injury that ended his season.

 After six years at Wakefield Trinity, Batchelor announced that he had signed a two-year deal to join Hull Kingston Rovers ahead of the 2023 season.

 On 12 August 2023, Batchelor played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

 Batchelor played a total of 22 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
 He played in the clubs semi-final loss against Wigan.

 On 12 October 2024, Batchelor played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

 On 7 June 2025, he played in Hull Kingston Rovers 8-6 2025 Challenge Cup final victory over Warrington.
 It was the clubs first major trophy in 40 years.

 On 18 September 2025, Batchelor played in Hull Kingston Rovers final game of the season in victory over Warrington which saw the club Lift the League Leaders Shield.